Financial Assistance Overview

 The Phi Theta Kappa Scholarship

 These scholarships are offered to recognize Phi Theta Kappa members for their outstanding merit achievement in college.
 As such, we have developed the Phi Theta Kappa Scholarship in order to reward this successful start in college.
 This scholarship is a renewable award worth a total of $4,000 per year.
 This scholarship is stackable upon any other merit-based aid (i.e. University Academic Scholarship).
+The student must maintain at least a 3.1 CGPA while enrolled at Trinity.

 Trinity College Ability-based Scholarships